 Priority 1: Preserve existing open space areas as critical assets to buffer and absorb flood- and stormwater.

 Priority 2: Seek opportunities to transition existing land uses to living shorelines or public parks with a primary focus on floodable open spaces in an effort to restore natural floodplains and expand coastal wetlands.

 Priority 3: Encourage development of compatible land uses, as described further below.

 Any new construction in these areas would be reserved for non-residential and "flood-tolerant uses" that do not fall into a list of incompatible, vulnerable, or hazardous uses, and that meet minimum resilient building design requirements.
-Such incompatible, vulnerable, or hazardous uses would include any building types that provide permanent or temporary shelter (e.g., houses, apartments, nursing homes, shelters, hotels, All new buildings and developed sites must help to minimize the collective impact of climate hazards in the cities from sea level rise, more intense storms, and higher temperatures, as well as help to protect and strengthen community and ecosystem assets that contribute to resilient cities.

-etc.) which amplify the need for evacuation and emergency response in a flood event; critical facilities (e.g., critical government buildings, emergency management services, hospitals, schools, etc.); and commercial and industrial uses that could create cascading repercussions if exposed to flood waters (e.g., those with hazardous chemical storage).
+Such incompatible, vulnerable, or hazardous uses would include any building types that provide permanent or temporary shelter (e.g., houses, apartments, nursing homes, shelters, hotels, etc.) which amplify the need for evacuation and emergency response in a flood event; critical facilities (e.g., critical government buildings, emergency management services, hospitals, schools, etc.); and commercial and industrial uses that could create cascading repercussions if exposed to flood waters (e.g., those with hazardous chemical storage).